mizrael/davidguida.net/src/_posts/2020-03-30-event-sourcing-in-net-core-part-1-a-gentle-introduction.md

 ---
 **Event sourcing**, aka "the great myth".
 I've been thinking about writing a series of articles about this for a while, and now it's time to put my hands back on the keyboard.

-I thought that with all this bull**it pandemic at least I could have had more time to write on this blog but it turns out the reality has been **slightly** different so far.
+I thought that with all this bull$@#it pandemic at least I could have had more time to write on this blog but it turns out the reality has been **slightly** different so far.

 Anyways let's get back in track! **Event sourcing**.
 It's probably one of the hardest things to code, immediately after <a rel="noreferrer noopener" aria-label="two other things (opens in a new tab)" href="https://martinfowler.com/bliki/TwoHardThings.html" target="_blank">two other things</a>.